kubernetes-sigs/kube-scheduler-simulator/simulator/docs/simulator-server-config.md

 kubeSchedulerConfigPath: ""

 # This variable indicates whether the simulator will
+# import resources from a user cluster specified by kubeConfig.
+# Note that it only imports the resources once when the simulator is started.
+# You cannot make both externalImportEnabled and resourceSyncEnabled true because those features would be conflicted.
+# This is still a beta feature.
+externalImportEnabled: false

+# This variable indicates whether the simulator will
-# import resources from an user cluster's or not.
+# keep syncing resources from an user cluster's or not.
+# You cannot make both externalImportEnabled and resourceSyncEnabled true because those features would be conflicted.
 # Note, this is still a beta feature.
-externalImportEnabled: false
+resourceSyncEnabled: false

 # This variable indicates whether an external scheduler
 # is used.